 If you’re running a digital marketing campaign, you know that you need to track and report your success metrics.
 Success metrics are the metrics that either prove or disprove that your strategy is working.
-Tracking and reporting on those help you understand what’s going on, and they help your higher-ups understand whether you’re on the right track with your campaign.
+Tracking and reporting on those help you understand what’s going on, and they help your higher-ups understand what effects you've had on growing the business.

 SEO campaigns are no different.
 If you’re putting together a strategy to improve your website’s SEO, you have to track your success metrics.
 Figuring out which metrics are worth tracking is a task that creates a lot of debate.
 SEO, like most elements of digital marketing, can be tracked in multiple ways using different metrics and tools.